LeaC0d3s/BA_ContrastiveDecodingNew/README.md

 <img src="illustration.png" alt="Our decoding objective yields a translation that is probable given the actual input, but improbable given a source-contrastive or language-contrastive input." width="400">
 </p>

-For my thesis I only used the **language-contrastive decoding** part of their implementation.
+For my thesis I only used the **language-contrastive decoding** on the LLM part of their implementation.

 ## Installation